1-Platform/one-platform/packages/documentation-spa/docs/microservices/feedback/feedback-service.md

 ### Introduction

 Feedback microservice is built using NodeJS.
-This interface collects the data from graphql API and opens request with project management tools which is mentioned.
+This interface collects the data from GraphQL API and interacts with the project management tool provided in the configuration

 ### Supported Features
 1. Create Feedback